Comics, cartoons, piano, and protests

 • Please remember the basics of Doug

-If you're planning something or going somewhere, and you'd like a fat man with flatulence to tag along, all invitations will be cheerfully considered, possibly even accepted.
+And if you're planning something or going somewhere, and you'd like a fat man with flatulence to tag along, all invitations will be cheerfully considered, possibly even accepted.

 Next update & invitations

-— Thursday, June 12 —
+— Thursday, July 10 —

 MAIN PAGEMOVIESEVERYTHING